-From Ferraris to flying taxis: Q&A with Lilium’s new Head of Product Design
+From Ferraris to flying taxis: Q&A with Lilium’s new head of Product Design

-Munich-based Lilium, the super ambitious company developing an electric vertical take-off and landing (VTOL) jet and accompanying “air taxi” service, continues to hire top talent to make its vision a reality.
-The latest new recruitment is car design veteran Frank Stephenson, who has previously worked for Ferrari, Maserati, and Mini, to name but a few.
+Munich-based Lilium, the super-ambitious company developing an electric vertical take-off and landing (VTOL) jet and accompanying “air taxi” service, continues to hire top talent to make its vision a reality.
+The latest new recruitment is car design veteran Frank Stephenson, who has previously worked for Ferrari, Maserati and Mini, to name but a few.

-Considered one of the world’s most renowned and influential car designers in recent times, 58-year-old Stephenson’s portfolio includes iconic designs such as the BMW X5, New MINI, Ferrari F430, Maserati MC12, and McLaren P1.
+Considered one of the world’s most renowned and influential car designers in recent times, 58-year-old Stephenson’s portfolio includes iconic designs such as the BMW X5, New MINI, Ferrari F430, Maserati MC12 and McLaren P1.
 Now he’s embarking on adding the Lilium jet to that list.

 Officially starting next month, he’ll be tasked with recruiting an entirely new design team to shape both the interior and exterior of the jet itself, as well as a design language for the company’s wider infrastructure, including landing pads and departure lounges.

-In a call with Stephenson yesterday morning, I got to ask him why he’s ditched Ferraris for flying taxis, what his new role will entail more specifically, and to dig a little deeper into how he thinks about design and why good design really matters.
+In a call with Stephenson yesterday morning, I got to ask him why he’s ditched Ferraris for flying taxis, what his new role will entail more specifically and to dig a little deeper into how he thinks about design and why good design really matters.
 A lightly edited transcript of the full Q&A follows.

 TC: I don’t know a huge amount about designing cars, let alone designing cars that can fly.
 Designing a modern-day car involves a heck of a lot of people and designing something like the Lilium jet again involves a whole team of people.
-As head of design, how does your role fit into the larger machine of building a vehicle or ‘flying car’?
+As head of design, how does your role fit into the larger machine of building a vehicle or “flying car?”

-So if you have a Michelin rated-restaurant and you’ve got to feed 100 people, you’re going to have quite a few cooks in there and the waiters and everybody else to run the machine.
+So if you have a Michelin-rated restaurant and you’ve got to feed 100 people, you’re going to have quite a few cooks in there and the waiters and everybody else to run the machine.
 But the chef, the guy that’s got the Michelin stars… gets all the credit for it.
 But it’s all the other guys doing the work for him and he’s basically overseeing it and he’s trying to keep everything moving along the right track.
 That’s kind of what it’s like.
 I mean, I’m not probably your standard type of design director because I like to get in and cook and mix up the stuff too.
 I just have never been able to stop getting my hands dirty.
 I guess in that respect, the design directors come across often as prima donnas almost and sit back and watch the guys work and every now and then say he likes it or he doesn’t like it.
-But I am more of a hands on type of director.
+But I am more of a hands-on type of director.

 I like to build small teams.
 I don’t like huge teams because it takes a lot longer to get things done and the energy sometimes isn’t as strong with a big team as it is with a smaller team.
 You’ve got to work faster and much more focused and much more efficiently to get the amount of work done.
 So that sort of builds the steam up in the pressure cooker, but if you love design it’s absolutely the right temperature to be working at.
 You want to be under pressure to deliver great design.
 And typically if you think about a design too long, it gets watered down and loses that character, that pureness that you had at the beginning.
 So smaller teams tend to come up with better ideas I think, or more dramatic ideas, than huge companies with huge design teams.

 I don’t set the brief because that comes from marketing, what product segment or what market segment the product should fit.
-So if they’re telling us to design a two-seater vehicle or a five seater vehicle or whatever then that becomes the target of the design team to deliver in a certain time span.
+So if they’re telling us to design a two-seater vehicle or a five-seater vehicle or whatever then that becomes the target of the design team to deliver in a certain time span.
 What I do is I meet with the marketing guys, I meet with engineering guys.

 The engineering guys will lay out what we call a package, where all the critical components are for the vehicle.
-With a car it is typically where does the passenger and the driver sit, where are the wheels and where is the engine and how much trunk or boot space are we going to have.
+With a car it is typically “Where does the passenger and the driver sit?
+Where are the wheels and where is the engine and how much trunk or boot space are we going to have?”
 Things like that.
 And then I work around all those components with the aerodynamic engineers, suspension and everything.

 What I have to do basically is get the team going with theme ideas and really innovative breakthrough ideas, because that’s what designers do.
 They don’t repeat stuff, they have to come up with stuff that basically moves the game forward.
 You’ve got to create within this design team a kind of awesome childlike creativity and emotion feeling.
 It takes a lot of brainstorming and inspiration.
 You sort of set the tone of that kind of atmosphere within design to get the designers going and then the mood gains momentum.